Space Drones and the Future of Drones in Aerospace

 Ten years ago, the term “drone” conjured images of highly specialized military aircraft flying covert missions.
-Five years ago, drone had shifted to mean that annoying little toy being flown by a hobbyist and disturbing your picnic in the park.
-In 2018, drone could very well mean the future of the aviation industry.
+Five years ago, drones had shifted to mean that annoying little toy being flown by a hobbyist and disturbing your picnic in the park.
+In 2018, drones could very well mean the future of the aviation industry.

 Commercial Uses of Drones

 From agriculture and filmmaking to insurance and online shopping – and even international humanitarian organizations – drones are being used to great effect in widely differing industries.
 Here are some highlights of the applications that are really moving the needle of how drones can be a transforming technology in 2018.

 Drones in agriculture bring a level of precision and automation tech that, when combined with a farmer’s know-how, make for a powerful combination.
 Drones can perform complex tasks that are simply impossible for farmers to do themselves on the scale and with the accuracy that the UAVs are able to:

 - Monitoring soil and crop health